 Day 1 was dedicated to a visit to the Danish Veterinary and Food Administration (DVFA) and to a fish farm.
-Professor Niels Jørgen Olesen and EURL coordinator stand-in Jacob G. Schmidt participated from the EURL.
-In the morning, the participants were picked up at the hotel in mini buses and driven first to the DVFA offices in Vejen - a three-hour drive.
+Professor Niels Jørgen Olesen and three laboratory technician from the EURL team participated from the EURL.
+In the morning, the participants were picked up at the hotel in a bus and driven first to the DVFA offices in Vejen - a three-hour drive.
 Here after a short introduction Morten Fruergaard-Andreasen from DVFA gave a talk about Danish aquaculture and disease surveillance after which Niels Jørgen Olesen gave a presentation on the control and eradication of VHS from Denmark.
 After lunch at the DVFA the participants were driven to Hesselho fish farm a 30 min drive from DVFA.
 The farm is a traditional earth pond farm fed by water from nearby Holme stream.
 The participants were shown around the farm by Morten Fruergaard-Andreasen and the owner Jens Jensen, who was kind to answer questions from the inquisitive participants as well as to provide coffee.
-A pond of fish was being size sorted during the visit, so the participants were able to see this procedure performed.
 During the walk, procedures for inspection and sample collection were demonstrated and diseased fish were caught and euthanized.
 Participants were taught fish necropsy techniques, and how these are performed in the field.
 All participants performed on site necropsy on diseased fish collected at the farm.
 They collected relevant samples, and the personally labelled samples were brought back to the laboratory in Lyngby for further examination the following days.
 After the return to the hotel, Kristi (one of our lab technicians) took some of the participants to the central station to sort out travel cards for the trips between the hotel and the EURL office at DTU in Lyngby.
 Some also continued with some light sightseeing and dinner.